 Now that you understand where your target audience lives and what you want to accomplish with your main social media accounts, work with your digital and content marketing teams to draft potential posting schedules.
 Review the types of content that will likely generate the best results on the social media platform.
 See if you can collaborate to draft some content that will serve the social media audience particularly well.

-Remember that social media should revolve around a conversation with your perspective customers and existing customers.
+Remember that your social media marketing strategy should revolve around a conversation with your perspective customers and existing customers.
 They do not want to log into their social media accounts and find themselves subjected to regular commercials or information coming from a so-called soapbox.
 Instead, they want to engage in conversations with prospective brands.
 They want to feel as though organizations care about their needs and answering their questions.
-Posting content that aligns with these goals, even if it doesn’t come from you, can be OK, as it helps to build relationships with these customers.
+Posting content that aligns with these goals, even if it doesn't come from you, can be OK, as it helps to build relationships with these customers.

 You can use BrightEdge, along with social listening, to track emerging trends and popular topics.
 This can help you develop the best posts for engaging with your audience and posting content that resonates best with your customers.
 Staying on top of the conversations that matter the most to them will help your organization stay relevant in the mind of customers.